EmmanuelMuchiri/Bridget-pizza/README.md

-# PIZZA FATTA A PEZZI
+# PEPINO'S PIZZA
-#### This application is used to order pizzas online from the pizza restuarant, PIZZA FATTA A PEZZI.
+#### This application is used to order pizzas online from the pizza restuarant, PEPINO'S PIZZA.
 15/06/2019
 #### By Bridget Njoki Githinji
 ## Description
 This application gives customers a platform to order pizzas online and they may choose whether or not to have it delivered to them.
-The customers start by choosing the size of pizza they want, the crust and the type of topping they would like; they also input the number of pizzas they would like to order that.
-The number should not be less than one or exceed 5.
-They are then given the subtotal of the pizzas.
-The Grand total is the cost of subtotal and the delivery cost.
+The customers start by filing their contach details.
+They go on to choose the size of pizza they want, the crust and the type of topping they would like.
+If they want more than one pizza then they click on the button that gives them the option to order another pizza.
 ## Setup/Installation Requirements
 * Create an account on Github
 * Fork the repository from Github